epartington/google-cloud-ai-runtime-tutorial/README.md

     ```

 > [!CAUTION]
-> Record the public key value to a text editor.
-You will need it in the next step.
+> Record the value of the public key.
+You will need it in the next step when you configure the AIRS firewalls.